 Making wine from sweet waters

 Camissa is the Khoi San name for Table Mountain, meaning “place of sweet water”.
-We have called our gorgeous, fresh Rosè wine Camissa as a reflection of Avondale’s gratitude for the blessing of having pure spring waters flowing to our vines.
+We have called our gorgeous, fresh Blanc de Noir wine Camissa as a reflection of Avondale’s gratitude for the blessing of having pure spring waters flowing to our vines.

-Camissa is made from 60% Muscat de Frontignan and 40% Mourvedre grapes.
-The vines are 25 years old, naturally cultivated and certified organic.
+Camissa is made from 57% Muscat de Frontignan, 29% Mourvedre grapes and 14% Grenache.
+The vines are 29 years old, naturally cultivated and certified organic.
 They have a low yield of 4 tons per hectare of high quality fruit with intense flavours.

 The Making of Camissa

 The grapes were picked at between 22˚ and 23˚ Balling.
 The Muscat grapes were de-stemmed and left on the skins in the stainless tank for 3 or 4 days, with a stirring once or twice a day until natural fermentation started.
-The Mourvedre grapes were pressed as whole bunches, settled and fermented in the stainless steel tank at 18˚ to 20˚ Celsius.
-The varieties were then co-fermented and kept on the lees for 9 months.
+The wine was then pressed and fermented in stainless steel tanks.
+The Mourvedre and Grenache grapes were pressed as whole bunches, settled and fermented in 500-litre used French Oak barrels.
+The varietals were kept on the lees for 12 months then blended and bottled.